Real-MullaC/dt_help/en/docs/img_tasks/tools/isocreator/isocreate.md

 - **Copy to Ventoy drives** lets you take advantage of your [Ventoy](https://ventoy.net/en) drives for operating system installation.
 After the ISO is generated, it will be copied automatically to all Ventoy drives you have plugged into your computer
 - **Use newly-signed boot binaries** will make the ISO files that you create ship with EFI boot binaries signed with the *Windows UEFI CA 2023* code-signing certificate.
 This is not checked by default because of reasons that are mentioned later in this document

-**VERY, VERY IMPORTANT:** recent reports indicate that Windows 11 24H2 updates KB5063878 and KB5062660 can cause issues with certain SSD drives that may lead to data loss when writing big files.
-Either uninstall either update or use a different drive to create your ISO file.
-If you can't uninstall this update, be cautious.
-These issues are manifested when around 50 GB of data is written to the drive.

 This process can take between 5 to 10 minutes, depending on the size of the Windows image and the speed of your computer's disk drive.

 #### Windows UEFI CA 2023 information